cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 ## Mobile app
 I am using iOS, so I can only compare apps here.
 I first started with ["Mastodon"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) and experienced some lags.
 I read that [there will be more work on the app](https://mastodon.social/@Gargron/109340170654544788) - so good news!
 Until then, I switched to ["Metatext"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) which, for me, works like a charm.

-*Update - November 17, 2022:* The official Mastodon app seems to work better now (at least I can favorite and reblog posts there).
-That's a feature that stopped working on Metatext for me (and I have the latest version).
+*Update - November 21, 2022:* The official Mastodon app works better now (and it has also a multi-account view - very neat!).
+My Metatext app stopped accepting favorites and boosts.
 If you experience the same: hang in there and be patient, I'm sure both apps will be fine once the influx is handled 😊

 ## And more